-Section 2 Contract formation
+Section 2 Contract conclusion

 - (1) Our order is considered binding no sooner than its submission or confirmation in writing.
-The seller must alert us to obvious errors (such as misspellings and miscalculations) and incompletenesses in the order, including the order documents, for purposes of correction or completion before acceptance; otherwise, the contract is considered not entered into. - (2) The seller is obliged to confirm our order in writing within 10 business days or expressly by filling it through shipment of the goods without reservation (acceptance).
+The seller must alert us to obvious errors (such as misspellings and miscalculations) and incompletenesses in the order, including the order documents, for purposes of correction or completion before acceptance; otherwise, the contract is considered not concluded. - (2) The seller is obliged to confirm our order in writing within 10 business days or particularly by filling it by shipment of the goods without reservation (acceptance).
 Late acceptance is considered a new offer and requires acceptance by us.